Understanding Balance Disorders

 What is Vestibular Therapy?

 Before diving into the methods, let’s clarify what vestibular therapy is and how it works.
-Vestibular therapy is a form of physical therapy designed to help patients with balance disorders caused by inner ear problems, neurological conditions, or injuries.
-The vestibular system, located in the inner ear, plays a critical role in helping us maintain our balance and posture.
-When this system is disrupted, it can result in dizziness, vertigo, and a loss of balance.
+Vestibular therapy is a specialized form of physical therapy designed to assist patients suffering from balance disorders caused by inner ear problems, neurological conditions, or injuries.

-Common Conditions Treated by Vestibular Therapy:
+Common Conditions Treated by Vestibular Therapy

-• Benign Paroxysmal Positional Vertigo (BPPV): Sudden episodes of dizziness triggered by head movements.
+- Benign Paroxysmal Positional Vertigo (BPPV): Sudden episodes of dizziness triggered by head movements.

 1. Gaze Stabilization Exercises